sparkflows/sparkflows-docs/docs/user-guide/visualizations/exporting-visuals.rst

    :align: center
    :width: 60%

-On opening above link, able to view result of specific workflow submitted & have Export option through which you can export result in local machine & view that.
+On opening above link, able to view result of specific workflow submitted & have Export option through which you can export result in local machine in pdf format & view that.

 .. figure:: ../../_assets/user-guide/exportresult.PNG
    :alt: Dataset